Leer esta página en: Español

 With the successful vote and movement toward an actual climate change adaptation plan, those Cityfolk tasked with moving the public at large toward their particular vision of sustainability have started to tap into that of “buen vivir.”

 However, the decision to use an English approximation (“the good life”) of the Spanish translation (“buen vivir”) of an indigenous Amazonian concept of living in balance and ecological wisdom fails to carry over much of the original meaning.

 The “good life,” as I’ve always heard it expressed in the United States, represents a life of leisure, of wealth, a beer in hand, and maybe a bass fishing boat.
-Just saying.

-Such language may be strange to the ears of many in the U.S. and so-called Global North, debates around development and the meaning of buen vivir/sumak kawsay have been in the public sphere in Ecuador for years, bringing some of these same challenges.
+Such language may be strange to the ears of many in the U.S. and so-called Global North, but debates around development and the meaning of buen vivir/sumak kawsay have been in the public sphere in Ecuador for years, bringing some of these same challenges.
 Can buen vivir serve as a “development model” steered by the hands statesmen, politicians, or urban planners?

 Ecuador is the first nation on earth to recognize the rights of Mother Nature.
 Though the language hinges on regulation of the state, it allows for people to bring lawsuits on Pachamama’s behalf.